 - 1. IRS, on August 21, 2018, issued request for comments as to calculation of unrelated business taxable income for tax-exempt organizations with more than one unrelated business and provided interim rules, including use of North American Industry Classification System codes (Notice 2018-67). - 2.
-Medical marijuana dispensary cases offer criteria for determining existence of two or more businesses of organization (Patients Mutual Assistance Collective Corporation v.
+Medical marijuana dispensary cases offer criteria for determining existence of two or more businesses of organization (Patients Mutual Assistance

+Collective Corporation v.
 Commissioner (Tax Ct., Nov.
 29, 2018); Alternative Health Care Advocates v.
 Commissioner (Tax Ct., Dec.
+20, 2018)).

-20, 2018)). - 3.
-Bluebook (JCS-1-18, issued in late December 2018): It is intended that Treasury/IRS consider whether it would be appropriate in certain cases to permit an organization that maintains an investment portfolio to treat multiple investment activities as one unrelated business. - 4.
-Treasury Department and IRS, on April 23, 2020, issued proposed regulations concerning this body of law (REG-106864-18) (see VI A 15).
+- 3. Bluebook (JCS-1-18, issued in late December 2018): It is intended that Treasury/IRS consider whether it would be appropriate in certain cases to permit an organization that maintains an investment portfolio to treat multiple investment activities as one unrelated business. - 4.
+Treasury Department and IRS, on April 23, 2020, issued proposed regulations concerning this body of law (REG-106864-18). - 5.
+Treasury Department and IRS, on November 19, 2020, made public final regulations concerning this body of law (T.D.
+9933) (see VI A 8).